toddledev/documentation/docs/18-guides/99-contribution/index.md

 - If a link is included, ensure that it points to the `main` branch

 ::: info
-You may see `@@@ image-internal` in places.
+You may see `@@@ image-static` in places.
 This tag is for Nordcraft brand images that do not expand into the large view.
-You should not add internal images unless specifically requested to do so.
+You should not add static images unless specifically requested to do so.
 :::

 ## Examples